AwallRK/Zen-Cafe/README.md

 # Zen Cafe CMS Dashboard

-A modern, full-stack CMS dashboard for managing a Japanese cafe menu, categories, orders, reviews, and contacts.
+A modern, full-stack CMS dashboard for managing a Japanese cafe’s menu, categories, orders, reviews, and contacts.
 Built with Next.js, React, MongoDB, and a rich UI component library.

 ---

 ## ✨ Features

-- Stripe payment gateway integration for secure online payments
+- Secure Stripe payment gateway integration
-- Customer details are captured and stored with each order
+- Automatic customer detail capture with each order
-- Fancy animated loading screens for menu and order pages
+- Animated loading screens for menu and order pages
-- Modular dashboard for menu, categories, orders, reviews, contacts
+- Modular dashboard: menu, categories, orders, reviews, contacts
-- CRUD actions for all entities
+- Full CRUD for all entities
 - Custom category icons (emoji support)
 - Authentication and protected routes
-- Pagination, filtering, and tab-based navigation
+- Pagination, filtering, and tab navigation
 - Toastify and SweetAlert2 notifications
 - REST API backend with Mongoose models
 - Migration and seeding scripts
 - Responsive, minimalist design with Tailwind CSS
-- Framer Motion animations for smooth UI transitions
+- Framer Motion for smooth UI transitions
 - Lucide and Geist icons for a beautiful interface
 - Mobile-friendly and accessible